visit-dav/visit/src/doc/tutorials/Aneurysm.rst

 6. Click *Apply* and *Dismiss*.

-This will process all 200 files in the dataset and construct the Pathlines that originate at our seed points.
+This will process all 200 files in the dataset and construct the pathlines that originate at our seed points.

 .. figure:: images/Aneurysm-Pathlines.png